Ginkgo Biloba or Maidenhair Tree - Uses And Health Benefits

 - Ginkgo reduces tinnitus or ringing in the ears at a dose of about 200 mg of Ginkgo daily.

-- By improving the blood circulation Ginkgo benefits in conditions like chilblains and Raynaud's syndrome which are due to poor circulation.
+- By improving the blood circulation Ginkgo benefits in conditions like chilblains and Raynaud's syndrome which is due to poor circulation.

 - Ginkgo is useful in migraine and other headache, allergies and asthma, bronchitis and other respiratory problems.

 - Ginkgo extract curtails the proliferation of pancreatic cancer cells in a 2008 study done at Baylor College of Medicine.
-It also renders the tumor cells more sensitive to chemo treatment.
+It also renders the tumour cells more sensitive to chemo treatment.